My Career Transition Story

 Like you, I'm at the intersection of multiple identities:

-• A mum who tends to be busy and tries to "do it all"
+A mum who tends to be busy but tries to "do it all"

-• A Christian who is still seeking what God really looks like everyday
+A Christian who is seeking what God really looks like every day

-Our identities impact our everyday work.
-How we see ourselves comes out in what we do.
+Our sense of purpose impacts our everyday work.
+How we see our identities also comes out in what we do.

-My grandparents were born in Asia (China / Hong Kong), at the time of war and didn’t get much of a choice on how they worked.
+My grandparents were born in Asia (China / Hong Kong) during the time of war.
+They didn’t get much of a choice on how they worked.
 My parents have had more of a choice, but they decided their career paths early on.
 "When you worked hard, then you could gain an income, then you could fuel your interests," my mum used to say.
-From a young age, I have understood that work and passions are separate entities.
+That said, both of my parents worked hard in careers that helped others - and this perhaps has planted a seed in a young mind of what work is really about.

 In the first six years of my career as a management consultant at EY, I have been in managerial roles in high-profile strategic technology programmes.
 In the four years that followed, I have expanded my experience to work across agency and industry environments.

-After my first baby was born, I took up a 4-day role at John Lewis Partnership, and eventually led a product development team as part of a large scale data platform transformation programme whilst being able to enjoy a long weekend every week.
+After my first baby was born, my perspective on work changed.
+I took up a 4-day role at John Lewis Partnership, and eventually led a product development team as part of a large-scale data platform transformation programme.
+I thought I'd be content being able to enjoy a long weekend every week.
 From the outside view, everything seemed right.

-Yet, despite having had the privilege of working with talented people in varied and dynamic environments, my search for purpose has been constant, and far from straight-forward.
-There were days that I felt rather lonely and lost.
-I did not know where I could jump to.
-I wanted to value what I do, but I also wanted to spend time with my family and work more flexibly.
+Yet, despite having had the privilege of working with talented people in varied and dynamic environments, there were days that I felt rather lonely and lost.
+These feelings became stronger with the COVID pandemic.
+I did not know what was wrong, and where I could jump to.
+I wanted to see the purpose in what I do more clearly, and spend more time with my family.

-I wasn't sure if my work aligned to who I am.
+After some thinking, I concluded that I wasn't sure if my work aligned with who I am and what my purpose is.

 So I knew that I had to do something different.